 - Re-visit your career goals and what really interests you.
 Look at the self-assessment exercises to again focus your thoughts.

 - Develop a portfolio of your experience and achievements.
 Include samples of your work if you have them.

-- Research salaries using websites like SEEK, Jobs on the Coast, Glassdoor, Smart Jobs or Australian Public Service (APS) Jobs.
+- Research salaries and position descriptions using websites like SEEK, Jobs on the Coast, Glassdoor, Smart Jobs or Australian Public Service (APS) Jobs.
 Industry associations or state industrial relations agencies can also help.

 - Research the professions that you may be heading into using Graduate Careers Australia Career Profiles.

 - Think about other considerations that might influence the type of jobs you will apply for including: